 By 2050, according to UN projections, Africa's population will be 2.4 billion of predominantly young people.
-Undoubtedly these trends will lead to profound societal and economic developments.
-In this perspective, creating opportunities for young people is absolutely crucial as they will be the drivers of development and change, in particular on the African continent.
+Undoubtedly, these trends will lead to profound societal and economic developments.
+In this perspective, creating opportunities for young people is crucial as they will be the drivers of development and change, in particular on the African continent.
 Education is therefore a major tool for economic development (entrepreneurship, employability) as well as societal issues (development of human resources, active citizenship) in Africa.
-With internal high disparities within countries and regions, inclusive education has been an elusive target.

-With an estimated population to be 1.04 billion in $2011^1$ , Africa scores the lowest higher education participation rate in the world with less than a quarter of the global average.
-The average gross rate of tertiary education enrolment was 8% in $2011^2$ which is significantly less than the average rates of between 20 and 40% for developing countries.
+With internal high disparities within countries and regions, inclusive education is still a difficult target to reach.
+With an estimated population of 1.04 billion in 20111, Africa scores the lowest higher education participation rate in the world with less than a quarter of the global average.
+The average gross rate of tertiary education enrolment was 8% in 20112 which is significantly less than the average rates of between 20 and 40% for developing countries.

-In Western Africa, the countries statistics on higher education (2016) show very varying gross enrolment rates in tertiary education (% of population): Burkina Faso (5.56), Cameroun (17.46), Chad (3.45) Côte d'Ivoire (9.16), Gambia (3.1), Ghana (16.2), Guinea (10.85), Mali (6.8), Mauritania (5.34), Niger (1.7), Nigeria (10.2), Senegal (10.39), with a female parity ration ranging from 0.34 in Niger to 0.70 in Nigeria.
+In Western Africa, the countries statistics on higher education3 (2016) show very varying gross enrolment rates in tertiary education (% of population): Benin (13.2), Burkina Faso (5.56), Cameroun (17.46), Cabo Verde (21.71), Chad (3.45) Côte d'Ivoire (9.16), The Gambia (3.1), Ghana (16.2), Guinea (10.85), Liberia (11.67), Mali (6.8), Mauritania (5.34), Niger